railmapgen/rmp/docs/line-styles.md

     },
 };

-// export the plugin object as the default export of your module export default myLineStyle;
+// export your line style object as the default export of your module export default myLineStyle;
 ```